Thorlabs/Light_Analysis_Examples/Labview/Single Photon Counting Device SPCNT/README.md

 # SPCNT Example
-Shows how to connect to the SPCNT and measure frequency".
+Shows how to connect to the SPCNT and measure frequency

 Tested with SPCNT and SPDMA\
 Labview 2023 Q3, 64 Bit\